 Most floor coverings will absorb household odours over time, especially in cooler months when houses are often kept closed for long periods of time.
 To freshen things up, again sprinkle baking soda on your jute floor rug and runner and allow it to sit overnight to absorb any of these lingering smells.
 Vacuum up the baking soda the following day, before flipping the floor covering over to repeat on the other side.

-The Dharma Door floor coverings have been crafted using a variety of weaving techniques.
+The Dharma Door floor coverings, including our round floor rugs, have been crafted using a variety of weaving techniques.
 The Sunda, Kasba and Bhola rugs and runners are crafted by piecing together woven shapes, so they are a vibrant yet neutral way to add layers of texture and warmth to your living spaces.
 Newer arrivals include the Amada Rug and Lahari Floor Runner.
 These pared back designs feature a more seamless, neutral design, so they will sit well in almost any style of home.

 VIEW ALL JUTE FLOOR RUGS & RUNNERS